 One of the highlights of winter in Barcelona is that you can enjoy all of its famous attractions without the long lines you will encounter in summer.
-That means far fewer crowds at sights such as Gaudí´s unfinished masterpiece: the Sagrada Familia; Parc Güell, the modernist Casa Batlló, the Camp Nou football stadium and many more… not to mention the beautiful Christmas lights which illuminate the city.
-This year there will be the added bonus to the Barcelona winter sightseeing experience as the central Plaça de Catalunya will be transformed into an ice-skating rink!
+That means far fewer crowds at sights such as Gaudí´s masterpiece the Sagrada Familia, Parc Güell, the modernist Casa Batlló, the Camp Nou football stadium and many more… not to mention the beautiful Christmas lights which illuminate the city.
+And as an added bonus, each winter the Plaça de Catalunya central square transforms into a 1,400 square metre ice rink.

 While there are fewer tourists, the streets are no less lively.
-More locals venture to the inner city to enjoy the holiday atmosphere, especially around the historic Barcelona Cathedral where each year the largest Christmas market in the city is held.
-La Fira de Santa Llúcia will celebrate its 225th anniversary this year and will be host to a spectacular range of Christmas decorations, gifts, trees, nativity figures and much more.
+More locals venture to the inner city to enjoy the holiday atmosphere, especially around the historic Barcelona Cathedral, where each year the largest Christmas market in the city is held.
+The Santa Llúcia Fair (Fira de Santa Llúcia) will celebrate its 230th anniversary this year and will host a spectacular range of Christmas decorations, gifts, trees, nativity figures and much more.
 In addition to the hundreds of stalls full of Christmas goodies that you will find at the market, there are also many activities in which to take part, including crib scene making and the parade of the Carassa de Nadal.

 The Three Kings

 Another anticipated family event is the parade of the Three Kings, which is full of magic, energy and colour.
 The best way to enjoy it is to see the excitement on the children´s faces as they try to give their letters to the kings and gather sweets thrown from the moving floats.
 Although the parades are held in each town, one of the most fantastic shows can be seen in Barcelona´s city centre.
 The yearly route is pretty much the same each year, and it is definitely a must if you are visiting the city, since it is a very Spanish experience.